kyleneideck/BackgroundMusic/DEVELOPING.md

 ## Summary

 From the user's perspective, BGMDevice appears as one input device and one output device, both named "Background Music".
-They're shown in `System Preferences > Sound` along with the real audio devices.
+They're shown in `System Settings > Sound` along with the real audio devices.

 When you start BGMApp, it sets BGMDevice as your system's default output device so the system (i.e. Core Audio) will start sending all<sup id="a2">[2](#f2)</sup> your audio data to BGMDriver.
 BGMDriver plays that audio on BGMDevice's